SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-14-le-chat-noir.md

 <img src="{{ site.baseurl }}/images/2020-12-14-le-chat-noir-really.jpg" width="300" height="416" alt="Le Chat Noir: Théophile Steinlen, 1896" title="Le Chat Noir: Théophile Steinlen, 1896" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 I mean, I always _knew_ he was the reincarnation of of some ancient Egypitian cat-deity like [Bastet](https://en.wikipedia.org/wiki/Bastet).
-And of course, Bastet, being a deity no doubt capable of frequent, at-will acts of reincarnation, would definitely be catting around fin-de-si&egrave;cle Paris, because _everybody_ wants to do that.
+And of course, Bastet, being a deity no doubt capable of frequent, recurring, at-will acts of reincarnation, would definitely be catting around fin-de-si&egrave;cle Paris, because _everybody_ wants to do that.
 My cat's not _stupid_&hellip;  Crazy, sure.
 But not stupid.

 Though, now that I come to think of it, Bastet was a a cat _goddess_, which means my tomcat is the _trans male_ reincarnation of an ancient Egyptian cat deity.
 Ok, nothing wrong with